 Line intensities and collisional-radiative modelling

 C. HILL, International Atomic Energy Agency

 A limited number of grants are available to support the attendance of selected participants, with priority given to participants from developing countries.
 There is no registration fee.

-Yuri Ralchenko (National Institute of Standards and Technology (NIST)), Christian Hill (International Atomic Energy Agency (IAEA)), Hyun-Kyung Chung (Gwangju Institute of Science and Technology (GIST)), Kalle Heinola (International Atomic Energy Agency (IAEA)), Local Organiser: George Thompson
+Yuri Ralchenko (National Institute of Standards and Technology (NIST)), Christian Hill (International Atomic Energy Agency (IAEA)), Hyun-Kyung Chung (National Fusion Research Institute), Kalle Heinola (International Atomic Energy Agency (IAEA)), Local Organiser: George Thompson